Can a Gift Deed be Challenged in Court?

 • The gift deed can be challenged in court if either party to the gift was incompetent to contract; the gift is void.

 • If the condition of the gift is not met, the receiver is not entitled to the gift.
-In such a scenario, the gift deed is revocable and the Gift deed can be challenged in Court.
+In such a scenario, the gift deed is revocable and can be challenged in Court.

-• A gift deed can be challenged in Court if the gift deed contains any compensation for the donation; the gift deed is invalid.
+• A gift deed can be challenged in Court if it contains any compensation for the donation; otherwise, it is invalid.

 Challenging a Gift Deed in Court: Simplifying the Process for a Hassle-Free Experience